sjdlabgroup/MutSigTools/README.md

 #### **Details**

 Create a heatmap to show relative weights of trinucleotide motifs for different mutation signatures in a signature-set.
-It is possible to use alternative motifs such as penta-nucleotide motifs etc.

 #### **Value**